retreaver/core-api-docs/source/index.html.md

 number    | string | null    | required | A phone number in preferably in [E.164 format](https://en.wikipedia.org/wiki/E.164), but NANP format is also accepted

 If the caller number is on the list there will be an HTTP 200 response showing the number and the number metadata.
-When the caller number is not on the list there will be an HTTP 404 response and this caller number is not on the caller lists.
+When the caller number is not on the list, the API returns HTTP 404, indicating that it is not on the caller list.
-When a status number of 200 is required even when the caller number is not present on the list then the endpoint for CallerListChecks could be used
+When a status code of 200 is required even when the caller number is not present on the list, then the endpoint for CallerListChecks could be used

 ## Caller List Checks